balderdashy/sails-docs/reference/Views.md

 For convenience, Sails bundles special support for layouts, but only for the default view engine, EJS.
 If you'd like to use layouts with a different view engine, check out [that view engine's documentation](./#!documentation/reference/Views/ViewEngines.html) to find the appropriate syntax.

-Sails EJS layouts are special files in your `views/` folder you can use to "wrap" your other views.
-Layouts usually contain the preamble (e.g. `!DOCTYPE html<html><head>....</head><body>`) and conclusion (`</body></html`) for your HTML views, and include the sandwiched view using `<%- body %>`.
+Sails EJS layouts are special files in your `views/` folder you can use to "wrap" or "sandwich" other views.
+Layouts usually contain the preamble (e.g. `!DOCTYPE html<html><head>....</head><body>`) and conclusion (`</body></html`).
+Then the original view file is included using `<%- body %>`.
+Layouts are never used without a view- that would be like serving someone a bread sandwich.

-Layout support for your app can be configured or disabled in [`config/views.js`](), and can be overridden for a particular route or action by setting a view local, `layout`.
+Layout support for your app can be configured or disabled in [`config/views.js`](), and can be overridden for a particular route or action by setting a special [local](./#!documentation/reference/Views/Locals.html) called `layout`.
 By default, Sails will compile all views using the layout located at `views/layout.ejs`.

 # Locals

-In Sails (and other MVC frameworks), views have access to variables called `locals`.
+The variables accessible in a particular view are called `locals`.
 Locals represent server-side data that is _accessible_ to your view-- locals are not actually _included_ in the compiled HTML unless you explicitly reference them using special syntax provided by your view engine.

 ```ejs
 <div>Logged in as <a><%= name %></a>.</div>